atn832/fake_cloud_firestore/README.md

 ### With Security Rules

 For every [DocumentReference] operation such as get, set, update, [FakeFirebaseFirestore] will check security rules and throw exceptions if access is restricted.
-Later we will implement security checks for collections and queries.
+Later we will implement security checks for DocumentReference.delete, batch requests, collections and queries.
+Furthermore, we rely on [Fake Firebase Rules](https://pub.dev/packages/fake_firebase_security_rules), which does not support `timestamps` and `durations` yet.

 In the example below, we restrict `users/{userId}` documents to their respective owners.
 Before they sign in, they cannot access any document inside the `users` collection.
 Once they sign in, they have access to only their own `users/[uid]` document.